Are we allowed to buy a beer?

-Can we buy videos of your shows?
+Can we get access to full-length videos of your shows?

 Do you have open rehearsals?